Why Spain is one of the most LGBTQIA+ friendly countries in the world

 For over two weeks, my boyfriend, Christian, and I travelled the beautiful country of Spain, in collaboration with The Travel Project.
-We were sent there on a mission: to better understand why Spain is one of the best countries in the world to travel to if you’re LGBTQ+.
+We were sent there on a mission: to better understand why Spain is one of the best countries in the world to travel to if you’re LGBTQIA+.
 What did I learn?
 Well, we’ll get into that.
 However, I will start off by saying that Spain is far more than delicious tapas & paella.
-Spain is everything you could ever want in a country…hungry yet?
+Spain is everything you could ever want in a country… and more!

 Why is telling this story so important to me?
-Because as LGBTQ+ people, we have to consider our sexuality or gender identity when traveling.
+Because as LGBTQIA+ people, we have to consider our sexuality or gender identity when traveling.
 It’s easy to forget this when you live in a country that provides love and support for your identity.
-As such, we need LGBTQ+ travellers to tell their story and inspire others in our community to travel without fear.
+As such, we need LGBTQIA+ travellers to tell their story and inspire others in our community to travel without fear.

 I’ve always wanted to visit Madrid.
-I’ve heard it described as the “gay capital of Europe,” so I’ve been curious to see what all the fuss is about!
-Before leaving for our Spain adventure, I saw countless Instagram posts from World Pride Madrid – needless to say it kept my anticipation levels at their peak!
+I’d heard it described as the “gay capital of Europe,” so I was curious to see what all the fuss was about!
+Before leaving for our Spanish adventure, I saw countless Instagram posts from World Pride Madrid – needless to say it shot my expectations through the roof!

-Upon arriving at our hotel, Christian and I were ready to take on Spain – well, that is until the jet lag hit us moments later… SO, after a long-needed nap, we left our hotel, navigated the city’s seamless public transit system, and entered Madrid’s city centre.
+Upon arriving at our hotel, Christian and I were ready to take on Spain!
+Well, that is until the jet lag hit us moments later… A re-energising nap was all we needed and we left our hotel, navigated the city’s seamless public transit system, and entered Madrid’s city centre.

-What was the first thing we saw?
-A same-sex couple walking together and holding hands, effortlessly showing their affection for one another.
-Pedestrians around us didn’t seem to take notice in their affection, everyone just walked along with their business as usual.
-This wasn’t a unique experience, either!
+The first thing we saw?
+A same-sex couple walking together and holding hands, unabashedly showing their affection for one another.
+Pedestrians around us didn’t seem to take notice of their affection, everyone just walked along minding their business as usual.
+This attitude continued the whole way through our trip.

-Can a city with such deep religious ties be a welcoming environment for the LGBTQ+ community?
 To answer that question, Christian and I decided to sit down with Juame Vidal of Visit Barcelona and Eloi Morte, the Director of Pride Barcelona.
-They took us to restaurant called FOZ, a local eatery in the heart of Barcelona’s gay district.
-While indulging in some delicious local cuisine, we learned that over 50,000 people marched in this year’s Pride Barcelona.
-I’ve definitely got Barcelona marked down as a city I need to re-visit…
+They took us to a restaurant called FOZ, a local eatery in the heart of Barcelona’s gay district.
+While digging into some delicious local cuisine, we learned that over 50,000 people marched in this year’s Pride Barcelona.

-However, the most interesting thing we learned about Pride Barcelona is that it attracts a large number of local LGBTQ+ people.
-Juame and Eloi emphasized that the LGBTQ+ community in Barcelona is very close, and the LGBTQ+ culture as a whole is a fundamental part of Barcelona’s appeal as a travel destination.
+However, the most interesting thing we learned about Pride in Barcelona is that the festivities attract a large number of local, and international LGBTQIA+ folk.
+Juame and Eloi emphasized that the LGBTQIA+ community in Barcelona is very tight-knit, and LGBTQIA+ culture as a whole is a fundamental part of Barcelona’s appeal as a travel destination.

-The street outside of the bar was very quiet, with around 8-10 people hanging outside.
-We approached the bar’s door, and noticed a doorbell.
-After ringing the doorbell, a young guy opened the door, and the beautiful sounds of pop music flowed out onto the street.
-In contrast to the quiet streets of Granada, Pub La Sal was a bright and colourful bar, filled with local LGBTQ+ people.
+The street outside the bar was quiet.
+The bar had a doorbell (???) and when we range it, a young man opened the door, and the sweet sounds of pop music flowed out onto the street.
+Pub La Sal was a bright and colourful bar, filled with local LGBTQIA+ people.